lepidus/deleteIncompleteSubmissions/README.md

 # Usage

-After installing the plugin, it will appear in the plugins list, from there, activate the plugin, then expand the options in the arrow, and click on the `Delete submissions...` option:
+After installing the plugin, it will appear in the plugins list, from there, activate the plugin, then expand the options in the arrow, and click on the ***`Delete submissions...`*** action:

 ![](screenshots/plugin-options.png)